This article was published in BuddhaDharma Magazine, Summer 2016, under the title: Healing the Broken Body of Sangha by Ruth King

 Unnecessary harms are reduced with racial affinity groups because they support individuals in knowing intimately the experience of being a racial collective.
 Racial separation, in this sense, is not unwholesome but rather a necessary step in supporting greater literacy, skillfulness, and awareness to address racial suffering.

-A racial affinity group can be a safe place to cultivate racial curiosity, awareness, literacy, and healing, and to learn about one's own racial history, biases, diversity, and impact.
+I designed Brave Space: the Racial Affinity Group Development Program to address the tender territory of engaging our racial conditioning within community and over time.
+Brave Space is a safe place to cultivate racial curiosity, awareness, literacy, and healing, and to learn about one's own racial history, biases, diversity, and impact.
 They help expand racial perspectives beyond conditioning and cultivate an open and forgiving heart.
 Buddhist communities committed to liberation must encourage safe structures that educate its members on racial awareness and reconciliation.

 Practice Compassionate Self-Reflection